 8. Blue Diamond

-Owning a blue diamond is incredibly rare, but if you’ll have one, it’s genuinely an eternal masterpiece.
+A blue diamond is incredibly rare and owning and untreated stone is an eternal masterpiece.
 Blue Diamonds appear as untreated natural gemstones.
 A 45-carat blue diamond was insured for $250 million.

 However, you can look for an enhanced blue diamond.
 It is exposed to high heat and pressure to turn into a vivid blue gem.
 It is still expensive but more affordable than the untreated ones.